 - My cat started to vomit every time she ate the food.
 That’s an expensive chuck up.

-I would say best not bother.” – Kim Arrowsmith, GB
+I would say best not bother.” – by Kim Arrowsmith on Jan 7, 2021

 How Much Does Republic Of Cats Cat Food Cost?

 Republic of Cats is a subscription service.
 The trial period that has been so popular in the UK offered 28 meals for £5 or about 75 percent off the usual price. (£5 is equivalent to about 7 U.S. dollars.)
 The trial period is for two weeks.
 If you sign up for the service, meals will be shipped on a monthly basis.

 The number of cans and amount of food you receive each month will depend on how many cats you enroll, their weight, and their other unique needs.